minkione/sniffgit/README.md

+[![Build Status](https://travis-ci.org/Liandy213/sniffgit.svg?branch=master)](https://travis-ci.org/Liandy213/sniffgit)
 # sniffgit
-[![Build Status](https://travis-ci.org/Liandy213/sniffgit.svg?branch=master)](https://travis-ci.org/Liandy213/sniffgit)
-We've heard stories about programmers who forgot to remove their hardcoded API key before committing to a repository, and some others have accidentally committed their .crt file (in which they really shouldn't).
+We might have heard stories about programmers who forgot to remove their hardcoded API key before committing to a repository, and some others have accidentally committed their .crt file (in which they really shouldn't).